-Unified communications has become one of the biggest enterprise buzzwords of 2015.
-Everyone is talking about how popular UC is right now, but hardly anyone has acknowledged that truly unified communications have not yet arrived.
-While many companies offer platforms that provide a variety of communication tools from one central portal, the ability to start a conversation from one channel and continue it through another has yet to be fully realized.
-NetSapiens is making strides in this direction through integration and interoperability.
+Unified communications has become one of the biggest enterprise buzzwords.
+Everyone is talking about how popular UC is right now, but hardly anyone is discussing the future of unified communications.
+While many companies offer platforms that provide a variety of communication tools from one central portal, the ability to start a conversation from one channel and continue it through another started emerging in 2015.
+This awesome technology is called WebRTC. netsapiens has been a major contributor to the great strides taken in WebRTC tech through integration and interoperability.

 In the past, enterprise IT decision-makers have been dissuaded from deploying UC solutions more aggressively due to the complexity of the platforms.
 However, relying on the abilities of disparate tools to connect employees and foster collaboration is an increasingly futile effort as a number of platforms have begun to emerge that offer a converged, seamless experience.

 “UC will no more be just about an IP phone, or a soft client, or just email and presence,” said Harsh Upadhyay, industry analyst at Frost & Sullivan Asia Pacific, in an interview with Network Asia.
 “It will now be a business communication suite, which integrates convergence, interoperability, security and dependability with collaboration.
 Collaborative suites will be further enhanced to deliver business outcomes, as this would be the key consideration of CxOs prior to deploying any communication suite.”

 “90% of large enterprises currently engage multiple UC vendors.”